rabbitmq/rabbitmq-website/site/priority.md

 ## <a id="overview" class="anchor" href="#overview">Overview</a>

 RabbitMQ supports adding "priorities" to classic queues.
-Queues with the "priority" feature enabled are commonly referred to as "priority queues".
+Queues with the "priority" feature turned on are commonly referred to as "priority queues".
 Priorities between 1 and 255 are supported, however, **values between 1 and 5 are highly recommended**.
 It is important to know that higher priority values require more CPU and memory resources, since RabbitMQ needs to internally maintain a sub-queue for each priority from 1, up to the maximum value configured for a given queue.